vimtor/modaly.js/README.md

 new Modaly("#modal-1");
 ```

-Then, to trigger the modal, simply add `data-modaly-open` attribute to a DOM element.
+To open the modal add the `data-modaly-open` attribute to any DOM element.

 ```html
 <button data-modaly-open="#modal-1">